MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 The `Repair-AksHciCerts` cmdlet fails if the API server is down.
 If AKS on Azure Stack HCI has not been upgraded for 60 or more days, when you try to restart the KMS plug-in, it won't start.
 This failure also causes the API server to fail.

-To fix this issue, you need to manually fix the token and then restart the KMS plug-in to get the API server back up.
+To fix this issue, you need to manually rotate the token and then restart the KMS plug-in and container to get the API server back up.
 To do this, run the following steps:

 1. Rotate the token by running the following command: